 Watch our video below for a flavour of the school…

 For every booking we make, we contribute a set amount to Lemoenland pre-school, so by booking with Cedarberg Africa, you are already contributing.
 However if you’d like to make an extra donation, that would be much appreciated!
 You can donate to the everyday running costs of the school, or you can ask for a donation to go towards our new project of school bursaries – see below.

 Next Project: School Bursaries

 Our next project is to sponsor some of the most able children to go to the best school in the district which charges a small fee.
-(State schools in South Africa are allowed to charge fees).
+(State schools in South Africa are allowed to charge fees, as long as there is another school in the area which is free).
 At the moment, our funding goes to the school’s running costs.